-Problem 4.
+Problem 3.
 The Steiner tree problem is as follows.
 Given G = (V, E) with positive edge weights, and whose vertices are partitioned into two sets R (required) and S (Steiner), find a minimum cost tree in G that contains all required vertices.
+For the Steiner vertices you may decide to include or not include them.
+For example, in the figure below, the white vertices are required and the black vertices are Steiner.
+The red/dashed tree is the minimum Steiner tree.

 Design a 2-approximation algorithm for the Steiner tree problem.